-PE = End of month NAV (Net Asset Value) per share/certificate
+PE = End of month NAV (net assets value) per share/certificate

-PB = Beginning of month NAV per share/Unit
+PB = Beginning of month NAV per share/Unit.

-A = Adjustments on account of cash dividend, bonuses issued, and additions to capital
+A = Adjustments on account of cash dividend, bonuses issued, and additions to capital.

-Risk-adjusted Return: In the past, in order to calculate a Fund's risk adjusted return, PACRA used the Fund's return volatility, which was measured through standard deviation.
+3.3 Risk-adjusted Return: In the past, in order to calculate a Fund's risk adjusted return, PACRA used the Fund's return volatility, which was measured through standard deviation.
 This philosophy captures all variations of risk regardless of direction.
 Generally, investors are more concerned with the negative variation - highlighting their risk-averse appetite.
 Considering this, PACRA has revised its practice and measures the Fund's risk adjusted return using downside deviation.
 The downside deviation is calculated using the negative volatility relative to the risk-free rate (Rf).
 PACRA uses 6-Month T-bills yield as the risk-free rate.

-$$RAR = \frac{R}{DD (RF)}$$
+$$\mathbf{RAR} = \frac{\mathbf{R}}{\mathbf{DD(RF)}}$$